Mr-Coxall/Microbit-Christmas-Decoration/lesson-01.md

 - you can test run your program, to ensure it is working correctly
 - if you need to fix anything, do so now

-## Finally! let's flash our first program!
+## Finally! let's flash our first program! @unplugged

 ![micro:bit flashing program image](https://raw.githubusercontent.com/Mr-Coxall/Microbit-Christmas-Decoration/master/docs/static/transfer.jpg)